Health systems strengthening

 Community Drug Distributor, Asha Salim Shaibu, goes door-to-door administering praziquantel, the treatment used against schistosomiasis, during a mass drug administration in Pemba, Zanzibar.
 Image by: Unlimit Health/William Mgobela

-Health system strengthening is important because it enables people to have access to quality health care services.
-It considers the whole system, making sure all aspects are working efficiently so that health programmes are supported and more effective.
-This is particularly important for NTDs, which disproportionally affect the most marginalised populations.
-Additionally, a strong health system can better respond to emergencies and outbreaks, which is critical for protecting public health.
+HSS enables people to have access to quality health care services.
+Without a strong framework, healthcare can quickly become fragmented, creating inequalities.
+It considers the whole system, making sure all aspects are working efficiently so that health programmes are supported and more effective, especially when responding to emergencies and outbreaks.

 Although HSS has been a cross-cutting theme in the NTD space for a number of years, the WHO roadmap highlights three key topics; mainstreaming, integration and coordination, which strengthen health systems when combined.